Releases coming up!

 Kate regularly donates her time and music to activist organizations working for peace and social justice concerns, this has included Adopt-a-Future, Pandos (Peaceful Advocates for Native Dialogue and Organizing Support), the Utah Campaign to Abolish Nuclear Weapons, and The Entrada Institute.
 She regularly plays for the Heart and Soul organization of Utah, an organization that brings musicians into hospitals, convalescent centers, and schools.
 She performs and has collaborated on recordings with musicians such as songwriter and traditional folk singer Kat Eggleston, the Cowboy, Bluegrass and Celtic music specialist Skip Gorman, composer Phillip Bimstein, and with pianist Robin Spielberg in her American Tapestry trio.

-Discover the information through the links below...
+Discover further information through the links below...

 This photo from the archives is of Kate MacLeod singing one of her songs with Peter Rowan and Charles Sawtelle at the Deer Valley Folk and Bluegrass Festival.
 Peter Rowan sang harmony on the recording Constant Emotion, and Charles Sawtelle produced two MacLeod recordings before he passed away.
 Charles is greatly missed for his exceptional guitar playing and his endless sense of humor.